QuangHaiNguyen/Oscilloscope_STM32F746/README.md

 ## Flashing the application

 * Start STM32 ST-Link utility, connect the board to PC, press **Connect to the target** button
 * Drag and drop the binary file into ST-Link.
-Binary file is located in folder *Project/Oscilloscope/Binary*
+Binary file is located in folder *archive/Project/Oscilloscope/Binary*
 * On the top menu bar, choose *External Loader -> Add External Loader -> Choose N25Q128A_STM32F746G-DISCO -> Click Validate*
 * Click **Program verify**, click **Start**

+## Runing the application

+The 2 inputs channel 1 and 2 of the oscilloscope are located on pins A0 and A1 of the arduino header or PA0 and PF10 STM32F7 pin.
+The Input voltage for those pins are 3.3V.

 ## Project struture
+* archive
   * Project: source code of the project
     * Oscilloscope
       * Binary: binary file of the application
       * Firmware: source code of the firmware
       * Graphic: source code of the graphical interface
   * touchgfx: TouchGFX stack
 ## Contact

 For any information or feedback, please use Issues or drop me an email: hainguyen.eeit@gmail.com